-Overall, most living organ donors rate their experience as positive.
+Overall, most living organ donors rate their experiences as positive.

-Making the decision to donate a kidney is a personal one that deserves careful thought and consideration of both the serious risks and benefits.
+The decision to donate a kidney is a personal one that deserves careful thought and consideration of both the serious risks and the benefits.
 Talk through your decision with your friends, family and other trusted advisers.

 You should not feel pressured to donate, and you may change your mind at any point.